Co-published by Fast Company

 As news broke Thursday that President Trump would pull out of the Paris climate agreement, California Gov. Jerry Brown was packing his bags for China to attend a convocation of multinational energy policy makers called the Clean Energy Ministerial.

 Love.
 Joy.
 Peace.
 That’s the message of the season.
 From carols to holiday cards to street signs, even shopping mall windows.
 These words hover next to the pervasive images encouraging us to buy, but somehow they persist despite the maze of mercantile messages, because they are the deep longings of human beings.
-“No justice, no […]

 The debate may be over in the scientific community about the threat of man-made climate change.
 But as world leaders continue negotiating in Paris this week at an international climate conference, many questions remain about what it will take to come up with a workable plan to limit greenhouse gas emissions enough to avoid catastrophic warming.

 On Thursday afternoon a fired-up, thousand-strong gathering of nurses and environmental activists packed into Los Angeles’ Pershing Square to voice their concerns about the bleak prospects of climate change, and to demand a global agreement that reduces greenhouse gas pollution.
 The rally was timed to coincide with the current United Nations Climate Change Conference in Paris and other environmental justice protests taking place across the U.S.

 “Where are the books?
 The poems?
 The plays?
 The goddamn operas?” asked author and climate activist Bill McKibben a decade ago on Grist, comparing the climate crisis to the AIDS epidemic, which, McKibben noted, produced “a staggering outpouring of art that, in turn, has had real political effect.”

 Will the United Nations conference on human-caused climate change move toward saving the earth for habitation?
 That’s what’s at stake as the heads of the world’s nations gather in Paris on November 30 through December 11.
 They intend to put teeth into the U.N.’s “framework” that is aimed to reduce carbon emissions, and which has been adopted by some 195 countries.
 But will they?